de-carvalho/de-carvalho/README.md

 ### Hello everyone!

-My name is Ana and I've been working as a QA since 2020.
+My name is Ana and I'm a software engineer in test.

 <div>
   <a href="https://github.com/de-carvalho">